pranavmjagdish/Netflix-Top-10-Lists-SQL/README.md

 ## Data Analyzed

-Top 10 Lists have been analysed for the period between 7th of April 2021 to 30th of January 2022.
+Top 10 Lists have been analysed for 42 weeks between 7th of April 2021 to 30th of January 2022
 Please visit : https://top10.netflix.com/ for more details

 ### CountryTop10